 - the consent-granting authority will make its decision to give either provisional consent or to refuse the application

 - notice of decision is sent to the applicant and those requesting notification

-- any person or public body may appeal to the OLT or local appeal body if one is established
+- key participants may appeal to the OLT or local appeal body if one is established

 - if an appeal is made, the OLT may dismiss the appeal without holding a hearing or will hold a hearing and make a decision